findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Shang dynasty.md

 The Shang Dynasty holds a historical era for the Chinese civilization because of the contemporary written records.
+Most of thing things at the time were written on inscriptions of oracle bones, which makes it easy to date back to what happened during the dynasty.
+The inscriptions not only talked about the king but it also revealed ancestor worships, fortune telling's, and the hierarchical social orders.